 The first thing audiences see in Ryan Murphy's Pose is Elektra (Dominique Jackson) sitting at her vanity table, while her children preen and pose around her.
 "For ten years, The House of Abundance has reigned supreme," she says, providing exposition, going on to say that another house has just stolen the trophy from them.
 Elektra is The House of Abundance mother, and she and her children compete at the balls viewers see in Pose's pilot episode, with participants duking it out on the runway for that coveted 10 score.
 Since the '80s ballroom scene is historical, fans may want to know if The House of Abundance on Pose is real.

-While The House of Abundance is fictional, its characters feel lived-in and real.
-Candy (Angelica Ross) and Lulu (Hailie Sahar) have great chemistry and bicker like normal siblings would.
+While The House of Abundance is fictional, its characters feel lived-in.
+Candy (Angelica Ross) and Lulu (Hailie Sahar) have great chemistry and bicker like siblings would.
 "She is the mother of invention," Candy says of their house mother at the beginning of the pilot.
 "And this is where the goodness comes from," echoes Lulu.
 Cubby (Jeremy McClain) and Pito (Sebastian Chacon), meanwhile, vogue like they just invented it.